Correlation Induced Magnetic Topological Phases in Mixed-Valence Compound SmB6

 By symmetry, the transitions between $f^6(J=0)$ and $f^5(J=5/2; \Gamma_8)$ states can be described as the removal/addition of an $f$-electron with the angular momentum $j=5/2$ and $\Gamma_8$ symmetry.
 This mapping, which re-scales the bare $f$-electron hopping amplitudes by the coefficients of fractional parentage~\cite{Sawatzky16}, leads to the following Hamiltonian:

 where $d^\dagger_{i\sigma\gamma}$ ($f^\dagger_{i\sigma\gamma}$) denote the creation operators of the $5d$ band ($\Gamma_8$ quartet) states on site $i$ with (pseudo)spin $\sigma$ and orbital index $\gamma$.
 The spin-orbital structure of the matrix elements $t_d, t_f$, and $V$ follows from the symmetries of the $5d$ and $4f(\Gamma_8)$ wavefunctions~\cite{Tak11,Tak80} (see Supplemental Material for details~\cite{supp}).
 The $\Gamma_8$ quartet may be either fully occupied (Sm$^{2+}$) or host a single-hole (Sm$^{3+}$).
 We treat this constraint on a mean-field level, and vary the energy levels $E_d$ and $E_f$ to control the $f$-hole density $n=v-2$.
-The hopping amplitudes, renormalized by the correlation effects, are regarded as the fit parameters~\cite{supp}.
+The hopping amplitudes, renormalized by the correlation effects, are determined by a fit to experiments~\cite{supp}.

 The band structure near the Fermi level, calculated at the valence $v = 2.56$ (i.e. at ambient pressure), is shown in Fig.~\ref{fig:1}(d).
 We observe two flat bands originating from the $\Gamma_8$ states, and one highly dispersive band of $5d$ character.
 Their hybridization opens up an insulating band gap of $\sim 17$~meV, consistent with experiment~\cite{Neupane13}.
 The band inversion between the $\Gamma_8$ and $d$ bands at the X-point $(\pi,0,0)$ leads to a nontrivial strong $\mathbb{Z}_2$ topology with helical surface states \cite{Dze10,Tak11,Lu13}.